Voices of Freedom Festival

-Bravo Niagara!'s Voices of Freedom Festival commemorates and celebrates Niagara's significant Black history, fosters intercultural dialogue, and highlights the ongoing journey to freedom through the arts.
-The Festival includes educational musical performances, symposia, lectures, and interactive programming for youth.
+Since 2015, the Voices of Freedom Festival has commemorated and celebrated the cultural contributions of people of African descent.
+In recognition of the United Nations International Decade for People of African Descent (2015-2024), the Festival highlights Niagara's significant Black history, fosters intercultural dialogue, and highlights the ongoing journey to freedom through the arts.
+The annual Festival includes inspiring musical performances, educational symposia, lectures, and interactive programming for youth.
+Past Voices of Freedom Festival artists include Richard Bona, Measha Brueggergosman, Wycliffe Gordon, Diana Braithwaite, Harrison Kennedy, and more.

-The inaugural Voices of Freedom Festival received endorsement by the UNESCO Slave Route Project for highlighting the cultural interactions born out of slavery and the slave trade.
-Further in connection to the festival, Bravo Niagara!'s Executive Director Alexis Spieldenner received the Lincoln M. Alexander Award at Queen's Park in 2017.
-Past Voices of Freedom Festival artists include Richard Bona, Measha Brueggergosman, Wycliffe Gordon, Diana Braithwaite and Chris Whiteley, Harrison Kennedy, and more.
+In 2015, the inaugural Voices of Freedom Festival received endorsement from the UNESCO Slave Route Project for highlighting the cultural interactions born out of slavery and the slave trade.
+Further in connection to the festival, Lieutenant Governor Dowdeswell presented Bravo Niagara!'s Executive Director Alexis Spieldenner with the Lincoln M. Alexander Award at Queen's Park in 2017.
+This award is presented to youth who have demonstrated strong leadership in eliminating racial discrimination and promoting positive social change.

 I wish to congratulate you for your initiative which will showcase the musical interactions generated by the slave trade and slavery.
 This festival will pay tribute to the resistance and resilience of Enslaved People and highlight their contribution to modern societies.
 Your project is in line with the UNESCO Slave Route project's objectives and will contribute to the International Decade for People of African Descent (2015-2024).

-Ali Moussa-Iye, Chief, History and Memory for Dialogue Section, UNESCO
+-Ali Moussa-Iye, Chief, History and Memory for Dialogue Section, UNESCO